lloydlow/BrahmanAngusAssemblyScripts/README.md

 ### selective sweep
 This folder details the selective sweep analysis after obtaining SNPs called from GATK and annotated with Annovar.

+### phasing transcripts
+The phasing of transcripts using isoseq3 and IsoPhase is described in this folder.